 The British Museum is FULL of all sorts of antiquities from all over the world.
 If pressed, I’d say my favorites were the Egyptian finds.
 Below are a few of Ramses (though I can’t remember what the # was) as well as the most popular site in the whole museum – Tayesmutengebtiu (below, bottom, second from the right).
 I’m fascinated by Egyptian everything, so this was a real treat.
 Additionally, the hieroglyphics below tell the story of how the former scroll was eaten by a worm.
 Hah!

 Another spot I found interesting was the Assyrian sculpture and Balawat Gates.
 You can see photos of those below.
 Essentially, these were at the gate of a royal palace, meant to look foreboding from the front and the side.
-As such, there are 5 feet…making it an optical illusion of sorts (from the front you only see 4, from the side you only see 4, but from the corner you see 5.
+As such, there are five feet…making it an optical illusion of sorts (from the front you only see four, from the side you only see four, but from the corner you see five.
 Also, at the base of one there is a little game board (below, middle right) that had been carved out where it’s believed guards played the game to pass time.
 How neat.

 Jim’s favorite, though, was the ruins from the Parthenon in Athens.
 It’s odd/interesting to us that England has these ruins and much explanation is provided throughout the exhibit (a Lord brought them to England from Greece after an explosion in the Parthenon…and Greece has been asking for them back for FOREVER.).
 It’s fascinating as the main sculptures from the front of the temple show the birth of Athena (see in the bottom photos).
 Dionysus is the only figure with a head (far left) and it is believed the woman lying down (on the right) is Aphrodite.
 Neither Zeus nor Athena are shown here, as they’d appear where the hole is (see the guy in the blue jacket).
 Jim and I lamented how cool it’d be to see this on the Parthenon in Athens (her city).

-All in all we spent close to 4.5 hours in the museum.
+All in all we spent close to four and a half hours in the museum.
 There is a plethora of amazing art to be seen.
 We also saw one of the statues from Easter Island, various Greek and Roman pottery, Mexican ruins, African art (some of my favorite) as well as some fancy clocks.
 A fascinating day of culture, for sure.